wookyeongSong/Inference-for-Dispersion-and-Curvature/README.md

 # Inference-for-Dispersion-and-Curvature

+### General Information

 This repository contains the implementation for the paper "Inference for Dispersion and Curvature of Random Objects" which were run using R 4.3.1.

 It contains two wrapper R scripts:
-*	`DC_wrapper_main.R`: Executes all analyses presented in the main paper and generates all the tables and corresponding figures, which are saved as PDF files.
+*	`DC_wrapper_main.R`: Executes all analyses presented in the main paper and reproduces all the Tables 1-2 and corresponding Figures 2-7, which are saved as PDF files.
-*	`DC_wrapper_supplement.R`: Executes all additional simulations and real data analyses in the supplementary materials and produces the table and the corresponding figures, which are saved as PDF files.
+*	`DC_wrapper_supplement.R`: Executes all additional simulations and real data analyses in the Supplement of the paper and reproduces the Table S.1 and the corresponding Figures S.1-S.10, which are saved as PDF files.

-### Supporting software requirements

-R version 4.3.1.
+`src` Folder:
+* `/DC_mainfunctions.R`: Contains all main functions necessary for the simulations and real data analysis.

+`Figures_code` Folder: This folder contains R scripts that reproduce all figures in the main manuscript and supplementary materials.
+* `Figure2.R`-`Figure7.R`: Generate Figure 2 through Figure 7 in main manuscript.
+The figures are automatically saved as PDF files.
+* `FigureS1.R`-`FigureS10.R`: Generate Figure S.1 through Figure S.10 in the Supplement.
+The figures are automatically saved as PDF files.

 ### Libraries and dependencies used by the code